Bumfights: Series overview

 Ryen McPherson moved on to produce a similar reality video called Indecline: Vol.1—It's Worse Than You Think.
 Though controversial for its fight footage and acts of elaborate graffiti art, legal troubles did not hinder the sales of this video, although the website went offline in June 2008.
 The Indecline web site went back online in November 2008.

 Appearance on Dr. Phil

-Phil McGraw, host of the talk show Dr.Phil, invited Beeson to guest on the show on December 12, 2006.
-Beeson attended the interview dressed in a Dr.Phil costume and a shaved head in outright mockery of Dr.Phil himself.
+Phil McGraw, host of the talk show Dr.Phil, invited "Beeson" to guest on the show on December 12, 2006.
+"Beeson" attended the interview dressed in a Dr.Phil costume and a shaved head in imitation of Dr.Phil himself.
 After some Bumfights clips were previewed to the audience, Dr.Phil immediately declined to interview Beeson with security menacing the Bumfights representative to be escorted from the stage.
-While briefly onstage, Beeson critiqued what he perceived as Dr.Phil's hypocrisy; being outraged over their exploitation of the poor while he himself exploited people in distress for entertainment on his show.
+While briefly onstage, "Beeson" criticized Dr.Phil's hypocrisy; being outraged over their exploitation of the poor while he himself exploited people in distress for entertainment on his show.
 Dr.Phil revealed in the next segment he himself had been homeless.
-McPherson and Slyman later claimed that the man who appeared on the show was not Beeson, but in fact someone impersonating him, organized by the real Beeson and Leticia.
+McPherson and Slyman later claimed that the man who appeared on the show was not the actual person who usually uses the Beeson alias, but in fact a stand-in.
+The whole setup was organized by the "real" Beeson and Leticia.